OpenGenus/face/README.md

 - The following 5 options are shown in the terminal.
 Then we would enter the number of the command of our choice between 1-5. :
 ![image](https://user-images.githubusercontent.com/61888364/144733110-9caf58c2-0590-4ec6-ad54-ebae83dd9516.png)

 - If we enter 1, the directory for training dataset is asked.
-Then the model starts to train & following output is generated :
+Then the model starts to train & following output is generated : <br>
 ![image](https://user-images.githubusercontent.com/61888364/145155249-5ded11e3-9860-4f55-8a8e-512bed106870.png)

 - If we enter 2, then the full file path to test directory is asked.
-Then the collage of input/test images are printed as output :
+Then the collage of input/test images are printed as output on terminal: <br>
 ![option2](https://user-images.githubusercontent.com/61888364/145155791-39ec58ae-1eef-4bab-9bbc-214617b63282.png)
   - Output Window : <break>
 ![image](https://user-images.githubusercontent.com/61888364/144733058-e0e21775-4821-4720-8e7a-640c2c9544f8.png)